-$^{^{12}}$ Others have identified these as promising: Bolton et al. (2015) for example.
+&lt;sup>15Others have identified these as promising: Bolton et al. (2015) for example.

-There are a number of possible ways in which our theory could be tested.
-First, it may be possible to empirically exploit the fact that the application of clawback pay regulations differs across jurisdictions: with London invoking the practice and Hong Kong less so.
-One can compare trading desks based in these two jurisdictions which differ in the pay regulations but for whom the universe of investment projects is not materially different.
-In the short-run, before pay functions adapt to clawback, our analysis predicts that both risk and return should be reduced on average in the clawback-using jurisdiction.
 In the longer-run our analysis predicts that the risk and return characteristics should reconverge across jurisdictions, but pay arrangements in the clawback-using jurisdiction should become more convex.
 Secondly, it may be possible to test the theory through a lab experiment in order to examine whether convex pay can indeed incentivise risk-taking even in the presence of clawbacks and bonus caps.